Childhood Studies Courses

 Hana currently works as a children’s nurse after completing a graduate entry MSc in Children’s Nursing.

-If you study BA (Hons) Early Childhood Studies or BA (Hons) Child and Youth Studies, you’ll have the chance to apply for a place on exciting international fieldtrips and the Erasmus+ Scheme.
+If you study BA (Hons) Early Childhood Studies or BA (Hons) Child and Youth Studies, you’ll have the chance to apply for a place on exciting international fieldtrips and the Go Places, Go Further Scheme.
 Previous students have visited Budapest and Milan.

 Expert Teaching Team